lbarchive/b.py/README.md

     * [smartypants][] for all handlers.

-I wish *b.sh* can support major operating systems and many markup languages someday, even different blogging platform, if possible.
+I wish *b.py* can support major operating systems and many markup languages someday, even different blogging platform, if possible.

 *If anything is unclear since this is a new project, open an [issue][issues] for it.*